The AI in Your Inbox Already Read That Email You Thought Was Private

 At the core of this incident sits a design philosophy that the industry has resisted changing for years: new capabilities default to on.
 Users and administrators must actively discover, understand, and disable features they never asked for — often without clear documentation that those features exist.

 Professor Alan Woodward of the University of Surrey has argued for inverting that logic entirely: make AI tools private-by-default, require deliberate opt-in, and let organisations expand access on their own terms rather than scrambling to contain access they never granted.
 It is a reasonable position.
-It is also notably, one that it would slow adoption metrics, which may explain why it remains a minority view inside the companies building these tools.
+It is also notable that it would slow adoption metrics, which may explain why it remains a minority view inside the companies building these tools.
+Microsoft Copilot email privacy

 What This Actually Tells Us